Vicki Ambinder is a music performance coach and artistic consultant based in Portland, Oregon.

 At Oberlin College, Vicki enjoyed the plentiful arts opportunities that were available to college and conservatory students.
 Serving as a board member of the Oberlin Student Theater Association, she produced and appeared in various productions, and studied acting and directing with Arno Selco and Roberta Rude.
 She also performed regularly at local venues and in live concert broadcasts on WOBC-FM.

 Vicki was fortunate to be a part of Oregon’s burgeoning film industry during the 1980s and 1990s.
 During her long stint as a producer and executive producer at Signature Films, Vicki’s projects were recognized in numerous regional, national and international competitions, including the Emmy® Awards and the CLIO Awards.

 She has also worked as a freelance music producer, and was one of the founding producer/partners of the radio production company Renegade Radio.

 Vicki frequently serves on judging and mentoring panels for various music performance competitions.
 She is a founding and current board member of Cerimon House, a non-profit humanities and cultural arts organization.
-Vicki also sits on the board of directors of Folk Alliance Region West (FAR-West), and she serves on the organizing committee for its annual Conference.
+Vicki also sits on the board of directors of Folk Alliance Region West (FAR-West).

 Vicki teaches master classes and workshops in live music performance for music conferences, festivals, music schools, musicians' organizations, music camps, and private groups around the country.

 Over the years, Vicki has continued to produce, perform and record music, appearing as a solo artist as well as in several rock, folk, Americana, bluegrass and jazz bands.